ecg-icas/icas/src/source/reference/get-feed-import-id-detail.rst

 ============    =================================================
 PENDING         the feed import is currently processing.
 DONE            the feed import has completed successfully.
 Individual ads could still have failed updating, but the process completed.
 REJECTED        the feed import failed; either the feed file could not be downloaded or the feed file didn't pass validation.
+This means NO ads have been processed.
 ============    =================================================

 In the case the feed import has status ``REJECTED``, the ``error`` field contains the error message that has prevented